COMP122/comp122-f22/format_encodings/notes_09_26.md

       1. How to compare differences in files:  diff, diff -y
    1. T/R M: Why 4, 5, or 7 for the TCP/IP model?
       1. left off on utf-8
+   1. T/R A:
+      1. Am I picky on tags
+      1. How do I put a proces in the background?

 ## Commands discussed